 From Classico to Amarone

 There are five levels or styles of Valpolicella; Classico, Superiore, Superiore Ripasso, Amarone Della Valpolicella, and Recoito Della Valpolicella.
 The main grape varieties are Corvina, Corvinone, Rondinella, and Molinara.
 The tannic, thick-skinned Corvina is regarded as the best suited to the region.
 So much so that some producers chose to move out of the DOC law, which only allowed 70% of Corvina in the blend.
 This law was updated in 2010, allowing up to 95% to be used.
 Rondinella is much more aromatic, and Molinara is the third grape present making the Valpolicella trio.
-Corvinone has similar characteristics to Corvina (only having been recognized as a variety in its own right in 1993 opposed to a mutant of Corvina).
+Corvinone has similar characteristics to Corvina (only having been recognized as a variety in its own right in 1993 instead of a mutant of Corvina).
 You will also find unique local grapes like Rossignola, Negrara Trentina, and Barbera alongside Merlot, Cabernet Sauvignon, and Sangiovese.
 The variety of terroir and meager soils left by ancient volcanic activity: a mix of volcanic tufa, calcareous clays, and, in the east, alluvial material has given Valpolicella the possibility to nurture countless varieties.

 Punchy Flashes of Spice

-The young dry Valpolicella Classico wines surprise with their punchy flashes of spicy, tart, and sweet flavors, often referred to as having a “sour cherry” note and considered to be the Beaujolais Nouveau of Italy, in part due to excessive production in the 70s/80s.
+The young dry Valpolicella Classico wines surprise with their punchy flashes of spicy, tart, and sweet flavors often referred to as having a “sour cherry” note and considered the Beaujolais Nouveau of Italy, in part due to excessive production in the 70s/80s.
 To be considered Superiore, all wines must be aged for at least a year and are therefore darker in color and more concentrated.
 Valpolicella Superiore Ripasso is a joyous discovery; produced by macerating the pomace (grape skins and stalks) leftover from Amarone production with Valpolicella Classico.
 They are creating a much richer, denser, and higher alcohol content.
 Yet even more exciting than the ever-improving array of dry red wines are the area’s sweeter creations.

 Amarone, the star of the Valpolicella region